 What We Do

-CBM is a commercially focused advanced research, product development, and batch manufacturing facility.
+CBM is an industry focused advanced research, new product development, and batch manufacturing facility.

 CBM’s unique offering is delivered via an experienced development team, utilising state-of-the-art technology platform’s which includes 3D printing, scanning and low volume manufacturing.

 The Wales Centre for Advanced Batch Manufacture, known as CBM, has been established by University of Wales Trinity Saint David, and is a core component of the University’s SA1 Swansea Waterfront development, driving innovation, creativity and entrepreneurship among companies engaged in new product development and low-volume manufacture.